crdant/harden-pipelined-pcf/README.md

 If you want to omit one hardening step or another, leave out that specific ops file.
 You must apply the `prepare-pipeline` patch to use either of the other patches.

 Alternatively, you can create a standalone pipeline to apply these hardening steps.
 The `standalone` patch will update the `install-pcf` pipeline to refresh the infrastructure state, configure the director, and assure the director is deployed.
 All other steps of the pipeline will be deleted.
+Standalone must be applied last so that other patches don't fail.

 ```
 cat ${PCF_PIPELINES_DIR}/install-pcf/aws/pipeline.yml \
-  | yaml-patch -o ops/standalone.yml -o ops/prepare-pipeline.yml -o ops/harden-network.yml -o ops/harden-director.yml \
+  | yaml-patch -o ops/prepare-pipeline.yml -o ops/harden-network.yml -o ops/harden-director.yml -o ops/standalone.yml \
   > ${PCF_PIPELINES_DIR}/install-pcf/aws/harden-pcf.yml
 cd ${PCF_PIPELINES_DIR}/install-pcf/aws
 fly -t ${CONCOURSE} set-pipeline -p harden-pcf -c harden-pcf.yml -l params.yml